-Remark : Approved electives are subjected to change and will be announced by the department.
-Do not double count, e.g., required courses cannot be counted as approved electives again.
+Remarks: Electives are subject to change and will be announced by the department.
+Do not double count subjects, for example, if you count a course as approved elective already, it cannot be counted again as free elective.
+Also, required courses cannot be counted again as approved or free electives.